Employment Opportunities For Support Staff Positions

 Employment for all positions is contingent upon the satisfactory completion of a background investigation by the Department of Justice.
 This is a thorough investigation that includes reference checks with current and former employers, military records and credit bureaus.
 Final adjudication of security clearances can take from four to six months; therefore, the Department can grant a waiver for most positions, allowing the selectee to enter on duty, while the investigation is being conducted.
 United States citizenship is required.
 It is the policy of the Department to achieve a drug-free workplace and persons selected for employment will be required to pass a drug test which screens for illegal drug use prior to final appointment.

 The U.S. Department of Justice is an Equal Opportunity/Reasonable Accommodation Employer.
-Except where otherwise provided by law, there will be no discrimination because of color, race, religion, national origin, politics, marital status, disability, age, sex, sexual orientation, membership or non-membership in an employee organization, or on the basis of personal favoritism.
+Except where otherwise provided by law, there will be no discrimination because of color, race, religion, national origin, politics, marital status, disability, age, sex, sexual orientation, gender identity, membership or non-membership in an employee organization, or on the basis of personal favoritism.

 The Department of Justice welcomes and encourages applications from persons with physical and mental disabilities.
 The Department is firmly committed to satisfying its affirmative obligations under the Rehabilitation Act of 1973, to ensure that persons with disabilities have every opportunity to be hired and advanced on the basis of merit within the Department of Justice.
 This agency provides reasonable accommodation to applicants with disabilities where appropriate.
 If you need a reasonable accommodation for any part of the application and hiring process, please notify the agency.
 Determinations on requests for reasonable accommodation will be made on a case-by-case basis.

 Application requirements and related information are provided on each job announcement or public notice.
 Specific vacancy information is available by phone and/or website (college student opportunity available by phone only):

 If you are interested in working for the U.S. Attorney's Office in the Western District of North Carolina, or for all federal employment opportunities, please visit https://www.usajobs.gov/ for more information.